 When it comes to frequency, most dental professionals – including The Super Dentists – recommend that children see the dentist at least twice a year.
 Two annual visits to the dentist ensure that: The teeth are properly aligned.
 Minor problems do not turn into serious oral health problems.

 Can a 3 year old go to the dentist?

-What is the highest paid dentist?
+What is the age limit for pediatric dentist?

-Is a pediatric dentist more expensive?
+Is pediatric dentist more expensive?